JohnnyLdeAlba/agartha-xna/README.md

 - A tile engine based on the NES PPU (Picture Processing Unit).
 - An action and reaction system used to pass messages between the player and objects.
-- The Dolphin can now jump out of the water and charge into enemies.
+- A primitive physics engine: The Dolphin that's controlled by the player can now jump out of the water and charge into enemies
-- A primitive physics engine.

 # Why was this Abandoned?